here are some teaching and technical notes

 - PROBLEM - can I just get in without typing my password each time?

 - PROBLEM - can I use Firefox or Safari or Chrome or Maxthon or an Apple Mac?

-SOLUTION - Yes, this version works on systems that use the ruffle extension but use the browser which works best.
+SOLUTION - Yes, this version works on systems that use the ruffle extension but the Edge browser works best.
 You no longer need Java or Adobe Flash.
 You can use an extension called Flash 2021 however this doesn't activate the 3D models so we suggest to use the Ruffle extension.
 You may be luckier than I using Ruffle on Safari which in theory is said to work.

 - PROBLEM - I've forgotten my password / want to change my password